 60mph 14-16 degs

 70mph 13 – 15 degs

 90 mph 11-13 degs

 110 mph 8 – 10 degs

 Ranges are offered because of differences in the angle of attack of the clubhead into the ball.
 When the angle of attack is more downward, more loft is required.
-If the A or A is more upward, less loft is needed for any given swing speed.
+If the angle of attack is more upward, less loft is needed for any given swing speed.

 Swingweight and Total Weight

 If all golfers had the same physical strength and swung with the same tempo, rhythm, and sense of swing timing, then all golfers could play with one standard swing weight and total weight.
 But golfers range from weak to very strong, backswing lengths vary from short to past parallel, downswing transition force ranges from smooth with a pause to quick and forceful, and swing tempo exists from smooth and passive to very quick and aggressive.
 All these variations in the swing require different weighting in the clubs to enable each golfer to achieve as consistent of a swing as possible.
 No middle or high handicap golfer can hope to develop any level of consistency in their swing unless the total weight and the swing weight of their clubs are properly matched to their individual strength and swing tempo tendencies.

 If any golfer uses a shaft that is too stiff for their swing speed and swing mechanics, they will suffer from a lower launch angle, loss of distance, and a less solid feeling of impact.
 Thus, it is very important for middle and high handicap golfers to be properly fit to the correct shaft weight and shaft bend profile (overall flex design).